Gauravraj360/odin-recipes/README.md

 # odin-recipes
 # This is a basic website.
-# It contains the recipes of best foods.s
+# It contains the recipes of best foods.